dactylographsy/browser-dactylographsy/README.md

 - 1.2.0 Add feature of disabling dactylographsy with url-param (overwrites ttl-config) ?dactylographsy-ttl=0
 - 1.3.0 Add support for enabling logging per url-param (overwrites enableLogging) ?dactylographsy-enableLogging=true
 - 1.3.1 Fix build issue (some mangling issue)
+- 1.4.0 Add `cacheOnly`-option to only prefetch app and rename `cacheManifests` to `cachedManifests`

 ## Acknowledgements